scristofari/image-server/part3/PART3.md

 ### Unique ID.

-For that, the package [go.uuid](https://github.com/satori/go.uuid).
+For that, we use the package [go.uuid](https://github.com/satori/go.uuid).
 We need to generate an unique id for each uploaded file.
 The filename is not sufficent.
 Like we only accept `png`, the generated filename will be: